Rich Hill: Cleveland Indians

 On February 7, 2013, Hill signed a minor league deal with an invite to big league spring training with the Cleveland Indians.
-Terry Francona, who had been Hill's manager during his time with the Red Sox, was now the manager in Cleveland, and was impressed with his stuff and his comeback from the injury.
+Terry Francona, Hill's manager with the Red Sox, was now the manager in Cleveland and was impressed with Hill's stuff and injury comeback.
 On March 11, the Indians purchased his contract and added him to the 40-man roster.
 He made the opening day roster as a relief pitcher.

-Over the 2013 MLB season, he appeared in a career-high 63 games, working 38 2/3 innings and was 1–2 with a 6.28 ERA.
+Hill appeared in a career-high 63 games in 2013, working 38 2/3 innings and was 1–2 with a 6.28 ERA.
 He also struck out 51 batters while walking 29.
 His average inherited runners stranded rate was 11.88.
 He was among the leaders in inherited runners stranded with 51.
-He became a free agent at the conclusion of the season.
+He became a free agent after the season.

 Boston Red Sox (second stint)

-Hill signed a minor league deal to return to the Red Sox on February 9, 2014.
-The deal included an invitation to spring training.
-Hill reported late to camp after a family emergency, which caused him to fall behind the other relievers in camp.
-He did not make the opening day roster, and was instead assigned to Pawtucket, where he had a 3.23 ERA in 25 games.
+Hill signed a minor league contract to return to the Red Sox on February 9, 2014, which included an invitation to spring training.
+Hill reported late to the team following the death of his newborn son Brooks at the end of February.
+The late start caused him to fall behind other relievers in spring training.
+He did not make the opening day roster and was assigned to the Triple-A Pawtucket Red Sox, where he had a 3.23 ERA in 25 games.

 Los Angeles Angels

-Hill was traded to the Los Angeles Angels of Anaheim for cash considerations on July 1, 2014.
-He appeared in just two games for the Angels, both parts of a doubleheader that was played that day.
-In the first game, he allowed a single and walked two batters and in the second game, he walked the one batter he faced and threw a wild pitch.
-He was designated for assignment a few days later, without appearing in another game, and then released on July 11.
+Hill was traded to the Los Angeles Angels of Anaheim for cash on July 1, 2014.
+He appeared in just two games for the Angels, both parts of a doubleheader played that day.
+In the first game, he allowed a single and walked two batters, and in the second game, he walked the one batter he faced and threw a wild pitch.
+He was designated for assignment on July 5 and released within a week.

 New York Yankees

-On July 17, 2014, Hill signed a minor league deal with the New York Yankees and was assigned to the Triple A Scranton/Wilkes-Barre RailRiders.
-With the RailRiders, he appeared in four games and did not allow a run.
+On July 17, 2014, Hill signed a minor-league contract with the New York Yankees and joined the Triple-A Scranton/Wilkes-Barre RailRiders.
+He pitched in four RailRiders games and did not allow a run.
 The Yankees promoted him to the major leagues on August 5.
-He was designated for assignment on August 29, but was re-added to the roster on September 2.
-Overall, he appeared in 14 games, working a total of 5 1/3 innings with a 1.69 ERA.
+He was designated for assignment on August 29 and outrighted back to Triple-A but was re-added to the Yankees roster on September 2.
+With New York and Los Angeles in 2014, he appeared in 14 games, working a total of 5 1/3 innings with a 1.69 ERA.
+He pitched primarily to left-handed batters, whom he had more success against.